Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Tickets and Fares

-You can also use the tram for free if you have a Lisboa Card.
-Read more about the Lisboa Card in our article about it: Is the Lisboa Card worth it?
+You can also ride the tram for free if you have the Lisboa Card.
+You can find out if that’s the right choice for you in our city pass comparison: Is the Lisboa Card worth it?

 Tram 28E Timetable and Hours of Operation